datstartup/ubuntuopenbox/lessons/m53-office-apps-for-ubuntu-openbox.md

 If there is no user identified, every time you open a document, LibreOffice will assume it is a new user and direct you to the beginning.

 As a die hard user of spreadsheets, I only use Calc for "lite" spreadsheet work only.
 I am intensively depending on VBA/ GAS scripts (Visual Basic for Applications come with MS office & Google Apps Script come Google Apps).
 Only Microsoft Excel or Google Sheet can meet my requirement.
-I think this is not because of the limitation of Calc, but because of the limitation of my Calc knowledge.

 **LibreOffice Calc**